ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 Our sample target is identified by the following:

-* The name of the target for builds is `MyTarget123`.
+* The name of the target for builds is `MY_BOARD_1`.
 * A Cortex-M4F based core.
 * Supports Mbed OS v5.x.
 * Has SERIAL interface as a bare minimum to print standard printf messages to the console, once built successfully.
 * Supports ARMCC and IAR compilers.
-* Inherits some features, such as the default toolchain and the virtual disk, from the standard `target` defined in `targets.json`.
+* Inherits some features, such as the default toolchain and the virtual disk, from the standard `Target` defined in `targets.json`.
-* Has all the drivers, APIs, HAL and so on defined in the `/mbed-os/TARGETS` directory as `TARGET_MY_Vendor/TARGET_VendorMCUs/TARGET_VendorDevice1/TARGET_VendorBoard_1`.
 * The public flag is set to `true` to indicate that this target is visible for compilation from the toolchains.

 All of these requirements are directly mapped to relevant tags in the `targets.json` entry for our target.
 This is shown in step 3 below.